 Intended audience and purpose of this topic

-This topic discusses a simple Solr configuration that uses the example Solr configuration provided with Solr, default Solr integration options provided with Magento EE, and also explains how to configure Magento EE to use Solr.
+This topic discusses a simple Solr configuration that uses the example Solr configuration provided with Solr, default Solr integration options provided with Magento Commerce, and also explains how to configure Magento Commerce to use Solr.
 Advanced configuration tasks—such as setting up dictionaries—are beyond the scope of this topic.

 The example Solr configuration is not intended to be used in a production site.
 It’s for testing and development only.
 Because it’s simple to use, it’s a great way for you to learn more about Solr.